+1) All utility work in improved City rights-of-way;

+2) All normal and routine maintenance, operation and reconstruction of existing roads, streets, and associated rights of way and structures; and f.
+Minor Improvements Minor improvements may be located within the sensitive area buffers specified insubsection (4)(a) of this section.
+These minor improvements shall only be located within the outer one half-(1/2) of the sensitive area buffer, except where approved stream crossings are made.

-- 1) All utility work in improved City rights of way; - 2) All normal and routine maintenance, operation and reconstruction of existing roads, streets, and-associated rights of way and structures; and- - 3) Construction of sewer or water lines that connect to existing lines in a sensitive area or buffer where no feasible alternative location exists based on an analysis of technology and system efficiency.
+3) Construction of sewer or water lines that connect to existing lines in a sensitive area or buffer where no feasible alternative location exists based on an analysis of technology and system efficiency.